John C. McQueen: Postwar service

 Following the Surrender of Japan in August 1945, 6th Division was sent to Tsingtao, China on 11 October 1945 for the repatriation of Japanese troops.
 McQueen was decorated with the Bronze Star Medal for his service during the operation.
 He also received the Order of the Cloud and Banner 5th Class from the Government of China.
 McQueen was relieved by Colonel Harry E. Dunkelberger on 16 February 1946 and returned to the United States.

 Upon his return home and two-month leave, McQueen reported as chief of staff at Troop Training Unit, Atlantic at Little Creek, Virginia in April 1946.
 He remained in this capacity until February 1948, when he has been transferred to San Francisco as commanding officer of the 12th Marine Corps Reserve District.
 A great highlight of his career came in May 1950, when he was promoted to the rank of brigadier general and subsequently appointed director of Marine Corps public information in September of that year.

 McQueen was subsequently promoted to the rank of major general in August 1952 and appointed Director of Marine Corps Reserve.
-He was transferred to California in May 1954, when he relieved Major General John T. Walker as commanding general of the Marine Corps Recruit Depot San Diego.
+He was transferred to California in May 1954, when he relieved Major General John T. Walker as commanding general of Marine Corps Recruit Depot San Diego.
 In this capacity, he was responsible for the training of 21,000 new recruits each year.

 His last assignment came in August 1956, when he was ordered to The Hague as Chief of the Military Assistance Advisory Group to the Netherlands.
 He succeeded Major General Ray A. Robinson in this capacity.
 McQueen retired from the military service on 1 July 1958 and was advanced to the rank of lieutenant general on the retired list for having been specially commended in combat.

 Lieutenant General John C. McQueen died on December 7, 1985, at his home in Menlo Park, California, and his ashes were scattered at sea.